Ta Eisey: Meditative hermit of the Angkorian temples

-In the Ankgorian sites, the carved depiction of the hermit has been associated with Ta Eisey.
+In the Angkorian sites, the carved depiction of the hermit has been associated with Ta Eisey.
 He always has a long mustache, a fresh smile, in the position of meditation, as a person who has overcome all the worries of the world, but has not yet attained enlightenment.

 Sitting upright on one's knees is the attitude of the root or ascetic of Brahmanism that responds: abstaining from metaphysics and holding on to Brahmanical behavior.

 Sitting cross-legged vertically, the lower parts of his body forms a triangular V-shape with an acute downward angle, possibly representing the cosmic nature or feminine genitalia, and with both hands bowed to the chest, forming a right-angled triangle shooting upwards possibly representing the human world or male genitalia.
 This combination of two vertical legs and two parallel arms creates an hexagone space that combines two upper and lower triangles halfway together.
 The common space of the two triangles, or the space between the two arms and the two vertical legs, symbolizes time, which is one of the many names of Shiva.
 Although Hinduism has waned in Cambodian society today, the influence of these hermits in Cambodian society has been maintained as its iconography evolved.